VrchStudio/comfyui-web-viewer/README.md

 This is a custom node collection for ComfyUI that provides a Web Viewer utility under the [vrch.ai](https://vrch.ai) category.

+It's a framework for real-time AI generated interactive experience.
+Turn your ComfyUI workflow into interactive media art.

 ## Changelog

 see [CHANGELOG](CHANGELOG.md)